 Consumers should make a list of questions before they shop for a health plan.
 Consumers should gather information about their household income and set a budget for health insurance.
 Consumers should find out if they can stay with their current doctors and pharmacy, whether their medications are covered, and understand how insurance works—including understanding deductibles, out-of-pocket maximums, and copayments.

 There are several resources from the Kaiser Family Foundation, Consumer Reports, the NAIC, HHS, and the U.S. Department of Labor (DOL) to help consumers understand how insurance works, the different insurance options, and what to consider when buying coverage.
-For questions about Medicare and other health coverage consumers, can contact the state SHIP.
+For questions about Medicare and other health coverage, consumers can contact the state SHIP.

 A standard form called the Summary of Benefits and Coverage, or SBC, and the companion set of uniform definitions, also is available for many health insurance plans.
 This information can help consumers compare different insurance options.
 (See Question 18.)
 Consumers can get the form and definitions through the [insert name of state exchange] at [insert link to state exchange website], or ask the plan for it.
 The [insert name of state exchange] also can direct consumers to more information and resources about the options that are available.